magenta-aps/mox/doc/user/api/list.rst

    view.

-   There is no built-in limit to how many objects can be listed in this way, but it is often considered a best practice to limit URIs to a length of about 2000 characters.
-Thus, we recommend that you attempt to list a maximum of 45 objects in each request.
+   There is no built-in limit to how many objects can be listed in this way, but both the HTTP-server and gnunicorn may apply limits to the length of URIs.
+   :rfc:`7230#section-3.1.1` recommends that all HTTP senders and recipients support, at a minimum, request-line lengths of 8000 octets, but some may not.

    **List example request** for :http:get:`!GET /organisation/organisationenhed>`: